ietf-tools/bibxml-service/docs/topics/sourcing.rst

 - An external source allows to request an individual citation by document ID.
 - It may or may not provide search across available citations.

-Currently, only DOI (via Crossref API) is supported as external source.
+Currently, only DOI (via Crossref API) is supported as external source, and source registration does not support external sources.

 .. seealso::

-   - :func:`main.external.get_doi_ref`
+   - :func:`doi.get_doi_ref`